 The Barnes is also working in collaboration with colleges and universities to serve as an accessible resource for students in higher education.
-The Foundation’s academic partnership with Lincoln University includes classes at the Barnes and summer internships.
+In 2017, the Barnes began hosting an annual graduate student symposium in the history of art; produced in partnership with the University of Pennsylvania, Bryn Mawr College, and Temple University, the program brings together doctoral students and faculty from nine colleges in the region.
+The Foundation’s academic partnership with Lincoln University includes classes at the Barnes and summer internships; a newer partnership with St. Joseph’s University allows St. Joe’s students to take Barnes courses for credit.
 In 2019, the exhibition From Today, Painting Is Dead: Early Photography in Britain and France was produced as part of a new educational venture between the Barnes and the University of Pennsylvania, led by Thom Collins, Neubauer Family Executive Director and President of the Barnes, and professor Aaron Levy, with curatorial contributions from students in the 2018 Spiegel-Wilks Curatorial Seminar Ars Moriendi: Life and Death in Early Photography.

 The Barnes Foundation invests in original research relating to its collection and brings together the most influential minds in the field to advance scholarship in art history, art criticism, and museology.
-Through symposia, lectures, publications, and higher education partnerships, the Barnes is continuing to grow its resources for scholars in Philadelphia and across the globe.
+Through symposia, lectures, publications (both print and digital), and higher education partnerships, the Barnes is continuing to grow its resources for scholars in Philadelphia and across the globe.

 LIBRARY, ARCHIVES, AND SPECIAL COLLECTIONS